OpeOnikute/opeonikute.github.io/posts/Coordinated-Batch-Processing-with-Python-and-RabbitMQ.md

 ---

-Now that we have an overview of how we're working with RMQ, we can now discuss all the approaches we're taken.
+Now that we have an overview of how we're working with RMQ, we can now discuss all the approaches we are taking.

 ### Approach 1: Single Queue